Readable

 See: https://nodejs.org/api/stream.html#stream_readable_wrap_stream

-and only from within the readable._read()
+and only from within the readable._read() method.

 See: https://nodejs.org/api/stream.html#stream_readable_push_chunk_encoding